-Diagnosis of Acute Pyelonephritis should be considered if a woman presents with:
+Diagnosis of acute pyelonephritis should be considered if woman presents with:

-- Fever more than or equal to 38°C with chills and rigor - Anorexia, nausea and vomiting - Frequency, urgency, burning micturition and dysuria - Flank pain, retropubic/suprapubic pain, loin pain and tenderness.
+- Fever more than or equal to 38°C with chills and rigor - Anorexia, nausea and vomiting - Frequency, urgency, burning micturition and dysuria - Flank pain, retroperitoneal/suprapubic pain, loin pain and tenderness.

-Patient may have serious consequences like preterm labour, maternal sepsis, acute respiratory distress syndrome (ARDS) and even maternal death.
-So prompt and aggressive treatment is needed.
+Patient may have serious consequences like preterm labour, maternal sepsis, acute respiratory distress syndrome (ARDS), and even maternal death.
+So prompt and aggressive treatment is needed

-- Urine sample for routine and microscopic examination (RE/ME), raised pus cells, red blood cells (RBC), epithelial cells, bacteria -100,000 per ml - Urine for culture and sensitivity (C/S) - Referral of patient, if facility is not available.
+- Urine sample for RE/ME, raised pus cells, RBC, epithelial cells, bacteria -100,000/ml - Urine for culture and sensitivity (C/S) - Referral of patient, if facility is not available

 Empiric treatment (amoxicillin is recommended) should be done while waiting for the results.
-Change the antibiotics, if needed, as per culture report.
+Change antibiotics, if needed, as per culture report.

-Criteria of cure
+Criteria of cure: